-Through all of these forms of education you will not only have to work to create a balanced environment but you will also have important decisions to make relating to both your sport and study.
-The Institute can work with you to help you to evaluate your options and look to create a better informed decision.
-These decisions could revolve around areas like course selection, institute selection or even evaluating the ability to elongate your study and create a part-time option.
+The Sport Ireland Institute Lifeskills team can work with you to help you to evaluate your options and to make better informed decision on your education planning.
+These decisions could revolve around areas like course selection, institute selection or even evaluating the ability to elongate your study and create a part-time option and impact positively on your athletic performance.

-At the Institute of Sport we have programme support for those specifically involved in education and service support for all athletes that require resource in this area.
-A key component of this programme is partnership between the Institute and nine universities and colleges in which carded athletes are supported by the Institute and the University or IT to develop a high performance sport and education plan.
+At the Sport Ireland Institute we have developed strong links with the universities/third level providers and work closely with them to support carded athletes / Institution to develop a high performance sport and education plan.
 This typically involves modification to the teaching or assessment programme of the athlete-student to facilitate their training and recovery needs.

 Our academic partners are extremely supportive and as a consequence there are more high performance Irish athletes every year who are studying part-time, deferring examinations of course work or taking distance learning options or even exams at Irish embassies abroad.